^

 Morphology of atypical mononuclear cells

 The structure of viral cells largely determines the mechanism of their action and damage to the body.
 The morphology of atypical mononuclear cells indicates that their pathogen is the Epstein-Barr virus.
-These cells belong to herpes viruses, have a complex structure and contain DNA in the form of a double helix.
+These cells are herpes viruses, have a complex structure and contain DNA in the form of a double helix.
 The virus is resistant to low temperatures and drying.

 Cells morphologically similar to atypical mononuclear cells